Skip to main content

 11. What benefits are not payable through a QILDRO?

-Monthly survivor benefits, disability benefits, and health insurance cannot be reached through a QILDRO.
+Monthly survivor benefits, disability benefits, and health insurance cannot be divided under a QILDRO.

 12. Will the alternate payee receive benefit increases?